finbourne/insights-sdk-python/sdk/docs/RequestsApi.md

     # opts.total_timeout_ms = 30_000

     # uncomment the below to use an api client factory with overrides
-    # api_client_factory = ApiClientFactory(opts=opts)
+    # api_client_factory = SyncApiClientFactory(opts=opts)

-    api_client_factory = ApiClientFactory()
+    api_client_factory = SyncApiClientFactory()

-    # Enter a context with an instance of the ApiClientFactory to ensure the connection pool is closed after use
+    # Enter a context with an instance of the SyncApiClientFactory to ensure the connection pool is closed after use
-    async with api_client_factory:

     # Create an instance of the API class
     api_instance = api_client_factory.build(RequestsApi)
     filter = 'filter_example' # str | Expression to filter the result set.
 Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>. (optional) sort_by = 'sort_by_example' # str | Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName (optional) limit = 56 # int | When paginating, only return this number of records.
 The minimum value is 0 and the maximum is 10000. (optional) page = 'page_example' # str | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied, filter and sortby fields should not be supplied. (optional) histogram_interval = 'histogram_interval_example' # str | Optional interval to use in a histogram of the returned values.
 If not provided, no histogram will be generated. (optional)

     try:
         # uncomment the below to set overrides at the request level
-            # api_response = await api_instance.list_request_logs(filter=filter, sort_by=sort_by, limit=limit, page=page, histogram_interval=histogram_interval, opts=opts)
+        # api_response =  api_instance.list_request_logs(filter=filter, sort_by=sort_by, limit=limit, page=page, histogram_interval=histogram_interval, opts=opts)

         # ListRequestLogs: Get the logs for API requests.
-            api_response = await api_instance.list_request_logs(filter=filter, sort_by=sort_by, limit=limit, page=page, histogram_interval=histogram_interval)
+        api_response = api_instance.list_request_logs(filter=filter, sort_by=sort_by, limit=limit, page=page, histogram_interval=histogram_interval)
         pprint(api_response)

     except ApiException as e:
         print("Exception when calling RequestsApi->list_request_logs: %s\n" % e)

-asyncio.run(main())
+main()
 ```

 ### Parameters